raiet13/sinatra-nnktoo/README.md

 # Usage

-To use this app, just clone, run rake db:migrate and then run shotgun.
+To use this app, just clone, run "bundle install", and then run "shotgun".
 Everything should be set up.

 ## Contributing